Identity Anti-patterns and the Identity Bus¶

 - Introducing a new identity provider is extremely easy.
 You only need to register the identity provider in the Identity Bus.
 It will be available for any service provider.
 Similarly, removing an existing identity provider is extremely easy.
 You only need to remove the identity provider from the Identity Bus.

 - Enforcing new authentication protocols is extremely easy.
 Consider a scenario where you need to authenticate users with both the username and password and also Duo Security (SMS based authentication).
 To do this, you only need to add that capability to the Identity Bus and pick the required set of authentication protocols against a given service provider at the time of service provider registration.
 In the Identity Bus, each service provider can be configured based on how it authenticates users.

 - Claim transformations.
 Your service provider may read user's email address from the "http://sp1.org/claims/email" attribute id - but the identity provider of the user may send it as " http://idp1.org/claims/emai".
 Identity bus can transform the claims it receives from the identity provider to the format expected by the service provider.

 - Role mapping.
 Your service provider needs to authorize users once they are logged in.
 What the user can do at the identity provider is different from what the same user can do at the service provider.
-User's roles from the identity provider define what he can do at the identity provider.
+The user's role from the identity provider defines what they can do at the identity provider.
 Service provider's roles define the things a user can do at the service provider.
 Identity bus is capable of mapping identity provider's roles to the service provider's roles.
-For example a user may bring idp-admin role from his identity provider - in a SAML response - then the identity bus will find the mapped service provider role corresponding to this, say sp-admin, and will add that into the SAML response returning back to the service provider from the identity bus.
+For example users may bring idp-admin role from their identity providers - in a SAML response - then the identity bus will find the mapped service provider roles corresponding to these, say sp-admin, and will add that into the SAML response returning back to the service provider from the identity bus.